Anyolite/anyolite/README.md

 # Features

 * Bindings to an mruby interpreter
+* Near complete support to regular Ruby as alternative implementation (also known as MRI or CRuby)
-* Wrapping of nearly arbitrary Crystal classes and methods to mruby
+* Wrapping of nearly arbitrary Crystal classes and methods to Ruby
 * Easy syntax without unnecessary boilerplate code
 * Simple system to prevent garbage collector conflicts
 * Support for keyword arguments and default values